How to improve map precision in Holistics

 To help Holistics recognize your location data better, the first step is to choose a location type for the data.

 For demonstration purposes, we will use a sample dataset of COVID-19 cases in the US for this example.
 We have uploaded the dataset to a Google Sheet link if you want to download and try for yourself.

 Without any configuration, our initial map (from this dataset) will look like this:

-In order to fix this, we should “tell” Holistics that Georgia is actually a state rather than a country.
-In particular, after we drag our location field
+In order to fix this, we should “tell” Holistics that all of our location data is “State” rather than “Country”.

 Let’s click Get Results and see what we get.